Executive Leadership Team

 Amanda Nickeson is a dedicated fundraising professional with nearly two decades of experience in cultivating major gifts for non-profit organizations.
-Nickeson grew up in Pittsburgh, Pennsylvania and has always felt a deep connection to the ocean and its' great wonders.
-In January 2019, she decided to follow her dream and accepted the position of Director of Development for Florida Atlantic University (FAU) Harbor Branch Oceanographic Institute.
+Amanda grew up in Pittsburgh, Pennsylvania, but she has always felt a deep connection to the ocean and its great wonders.
+In January 2019, she decided to follow her dream and accepted the position of Florida Atlantic University (FAU) Harbor Branch Oceanographic Institute’s director of development.

-Before joining FAU Harbor Branch, Amanda spent over ten years at The Nature Conservancy (TNC) serving as director of philanthropy for the Central Appalachians and West Virginia programs.
-Her efforts to build a new model for fundraising in a wealth-poor region gained organization-wide attention and now serves as an example for programs facing similar challenges.
-During her time at TNC, Amanda fostered the "One Conservancy" spirit by cultivating major gifts for programs across TNC—from the Caribbean to Africa and beyond.
+Before joining FAU Harbor Branch, Amanda spent more than ten years at The Nature Conservancy (TNC) serving as the director of philanthropy for the Central Appalachians and West Virginia programs.
+Her efforts to build a new model for fundraising in a wealth-poor region gained attention across the organization.
+This model now provides an example for programs facing similar challenges.
+During her time at TNC, Amanda fostered the "One Conservancy" spirit by cultivating major gifts for programs in the Caribbean, Africa and more.

-Amanda was the director of development at WQED, Pittsburgh's PBS station before joining TNC.
-She recounts time spent with Mister Rogers as a career highlight, as well as her Mid-Atlantic Emmy nomination.
+Previously, Amanda was also the director of development at WQED, Pittsburgh's PBS station.
+Career highlights in that role include spending time with Mister Rogers and earning a Mid-Atlantic Emmy nomination.

 Amanda has a Master of Arts in Geography and Regional Planning and a Bachelor of Science in Special Education, both from California University of Pennsylvania.
-She lives in Vero Beach with her two dogs, Oliver and Sheldon.
+She now lives in Vero Beach with her three dogs, Oliver, Sheldon and Murphy.

 If you would like to support FAU Harbor Branch's Ocean Science for a Better World, contact Nickeson to make a generous gift at firstname.lastname@example.org.

 Paul Wills, Ph.D.